dloubser1/Milestone-3/index.md

      - ![wireframe 1 2](/imgs/wireframe1/Main_Notepad_Open.png)

      - ![wireframe 1 3](/imgs/wireframe1/Main_Notepad_Open_View_Options.png)

+     - Justification: Our first design we came up with, it has a split screen view with different options on top.
+Passed on this version b/c we felt the notepad took up way too much space, and that the lecture itself would be hard to view with this sort of design.

      - Links: [Wireframe 1 Page 1](/imgs/wireframe1/Clicked_Existing_Note_to_Edit.png), [Wireframe 1 Page 2](/imgs/wireframe1/Main_Notepad_Open.png), [Wireframe 1 Page 3](/imgs/wireframe1/Main_Notepad_Open_View_Options.png)